jcsargis00/Amazon_Vine_Analysis/README.md

 What percentage of Vine reviews were 5 stars?
 * 42.03403%
 #
-What percentage of non-Vine reviews were 5 stars?
+What percentage of Non-Vine reviews were 5 stars?
 * 46.3893%

 ### Summary: